drekka/Voodoo/README.md

 ### Response bodies

 The response body defines the content (if any) that will be returned in the body of a response.
-Simulcra has a number of options available:
+Simulacra has a number of options available:

 * An empty body.